DinaKlim/OD_RL_notes/RL_notes/28_Mofjell/readme.md

 The main minerals are: Quartz, Feldspar, Mica, Amphibole, Kyanite, Garnet

-The metal contents were precipitated during the Caledonian folding as submarine-exhalative-sedimentary deposits and were metamorphically overprinted during the orogeny.
+Ore was precipitated during the Caledonian folding as submarine-exhalative-sedimentary deposits and was metamorphically overprinted during the orogeny.

 Main ore minerals: